CarolLuca/LegalNERo/README.md

 * Stage 0 - first functional model with no special training technics
 * Behind the model - detailed explanations regarding the model functionality

-Every folder contains its own Description.md file in which the content is resumed.
+Each folder contains its own Description.md file in which the content is resumed.

 ## Accommodation